sinaahmadi/sinaahmadi.github.io/_pages/about.md

 Beyond research, I'm passionate about languages and music.
 As an amateur violinist, I've performed [Vivaldi's Concerto in A minor](https://www.youtube.com/watch?v=eTPiZup0QmM){:target="_blank"} and [Telemann's concerto for 4 violins No. 2 in D major](https://www.youtube.com/watch?v=FZIRE-9EL-E){:target="_blank"} in public concerts.

-In addition to this web site, you can find information about me at various social networks outlets which are linked to in the left section.
+In addition to this website, you can find information about me at various social networks outlets which are linked to in the left section.

 <a href="https://drive.google.com/file/d/1Wvpz-lsjnu3225z_i46gpZ4fOvgM1G7j/view?usp=sharing" class="d-flex align-items-center mb-1" target="_blank">
     <span class="icon grey mr-3">